Craft Beer Appetizers: A Symphony of Flavor

 - 1/4 tsp cracked black peppercorns

-- Stir in the beer, remaining flour (4 cups) and salt/ pepper into yeast mixture.
-Using the dough hook attachment, stir on low until the dough forms a ball and pulls away from the sides of the bowl.
-Cover and let rise for 2 hours, or until it has doubled in size.
+- Using the dough hook attachment of your mixer, stir on a low setting until the dough forms into a ball and detaches from the sides of the bowl.

-- Remove dough from bowl and generously flour the top and bottom.
-Place floured dough on a baking sheet and form into a loaf shape.
-Cover loosely with a towel and let it rise again for 30 minutes.
+- Flour the top and bottom of your dough generously before placing it on a baking sheet.
+Mold it into a loaf shape and cover it loosely with a towel.
+Let it rise again for 30 minutes.

-- Preheat oven to 425.
-Place a small pan of water on the bottom shelf of oven.
+- Preheat your oven to 425°F. Keep a small pan of water on the oven’s bottom shelf.

-- Slash a few decorative slits on the top of the dough loaf.
-Place the baking sheet on the rack above the pan of water.
-Bake for 30-35 minutes or until loaf is golden brown.
+- Make decorative slits on your loaf’s top before placing the baking sheet on the rack above the water pan.
+Bake for 30-35 minutes until it turns golden brown.

-- Slice Peppercorn Rye Ale bread into one-inch slices
+- Cut the Peppercorn Rye Ale bread into one-inch slices.